What Is STOP/DJVU Ransomware?

 Price for decryption $600 if you contact us first 72 hours.

 The following e-mail address is used to contact the cybercriminals:

-The note of the STOP ransomware states that your files are encrypted.
-You are demanded to pay 600 US dollars in 3 days’ time, otherwise the price will change.
+The note states that your files are encrypted with further instructions.
+You are demanded to pay 600 US dollars in 3 days’ time, otherwise, the price will change.
 However, you should NOT under any circumstances pay any ransom.
 Your files may not get recovered, and nobody could give you a guarantee for that.
-Moreover, giving money to cybercriminals will most likely motivate them to create more ransomware viruses or commit different criminal acts.
+Moreover, giving money to cybercriminals will most likely motivate them to create more crypto viruses or commit different criminal acts.

-What is known for the encryption process of the STOP ransomware is that every file that gets encrypted will receive the .STOP extension.
+What is known for the encryption process is that every file that gets encrypted will receive the .STOP extension.
 The encryption algorithms used to lock the files are AES and RSA 1024-bit.